jrmatos/angular-resize-number-directive/README.md

 ```
 tag (optional)           A container beyond the one made by the directive to wrap the number
 value                    The actual value.
-It can be a constant value or a expression
+It can be a constant value or an expression
 max-font-size            The max size of the font
 min-font-size            The min size of the font
 default-number-size      The length where the directive starts to work on